Joseph Robert Love

 Joseph Robert Love, known as Dr. Robert Love (2 October 1839 – 21 November 1914), was a 19th-century Bahamian-born medical doctor, clergyman, teacher, journalist, politician and pan-Africanist.
 He lived, studied, and worked successively in the Bahamas, the United States of America, Haiti, and Jamaica.
 Love spent the last decades of his life in Jamaica, where he held political office, published a newspaper, and advocated for the island's black majority.

 Early life

 Love was born in the Bahamas on 2 October 1839.
-He got primary education and was influence by the Anglican Church during this period.
+Love was educated at St. Agnes Parish School and Christ Church Grammar School in Nassau.
+He was influenced by the Anglican Church during this period.
 Later he became a teacher in Bahamas.

-In the late 1860s, He went to United States.
-In June 1871, he became clergy in Trinity Church, New York and transferred to the Church of St. Stephen, Savannah in December.
-In 1872, claiming about the discrimination to people of darker color there, he left Church of St. Stephen, Savannah and established St. Augustine's mission that mainly consist of black people; during this period he also managed schools for black children.
-In 1876 he left the mission and left for Buffalo.
+In the 1866, he went to Florida, United States.
+In 1871, Bishop John F. Young of the Diocese of Florida ordained him a deacon.
+In June 1871, he became clergy in Trinity Church, Florida and transferred to the Church of St. Stephen, Savannah, Georgia in December.
+In 1872, claiming discrimination against people of darker color there, he left the Church of St. Stephen and established St. Augustine's mission that mainly consisted of black people; during this period he also managed schools for black children.

-In Buffalo, he was Rector of St. Philip's until 1878.
-From 1877 he started to study at the University of Buffalo and in 1880 he obtained a medical degree.
+Love moved to Buffalo, New York in 1876 to accept a call as Rector of St. Philip’s Church, the fourth church founded by Black Americans in Buffalo.
+In 1877, Bishop Arthur Cleveland Coxe of the Diocese of Western New York ordained him to the priesthood.